 In a test tube, quercetin inhibits HIV virus replication.
 The nutrient also seems to inhibit poliovirus replication too.
 In addition, other research has noted quercetin may reduce influenza A infection.
-This means the nutrient may act as a broad spectrum anti-virtual agent.
+This means the nutrient may act as a broad-spectrum anti-virtual agent.

-Remember, the research is on the antiviral effects of quercetin are preliminary at this stage and human studies need to confirm this.
+Remember, the research on the antiviral effects of quercetin is preliminary at this stage and human studies need to confirm this.
 Nobody is calling this is a vaccine or cure.
 The results are mostly based on lab animals and isolated cells.
 What is not known is whether quercetin supplements reduce viral infection in people.
 Still, studies like these appear to give hope that this readily available nutrient may be effective against other viruses too.

 Can Quercetin Prevent Coronavirus

 That is the big question.
 The man at the head of this is Canadian researcher Dr. Michel Chrétien.
 He started looking at quercetin after the Ebola outbreak back in 2014.
 He observed the nutrient appeared to protect mice when given it before infection.
 His team later found the supplement helped lab animals infected with the Zika virus too.
-When coronavirus started to get out of control he started to wonder if quercetin may help slow the spread.
+When the coronavirus started to get out of control he started to wonder if quercetin may help slow the spread.